hipay/hipay-docs/platform-hipay-fullservice/overview/1-intro.md

 **3-D Secure benefits**: The 3-D Secure process provides enhanced security when performing an authenticated transaction as well as a shift of liability in the event of fraudulent transactions.
 Authentication should strengthen your existing anti-fraud strategy and help protect your business, but bear in mind that coverage of authentication programs is currently limited to Internet transactions.

-**Restriction**: This means that authentication programs do not cover fax, mail, or phone orders (MO/TO), nor do they cover all card types.
+**Restriction**: This means that authentication programs do not cover fax, mail or phone orders (MO/TO), nor do they cover all card types.
 The additional security benefits and liability shift of authenticated transactions are currently only supported by Visa and MasterCard.

 ## Transaction flow